JiachengLI11/jiachengli11.github.io/_pages/about.md

 # 💬 Talks
 - *2025.10* "Reputation-Based Distributed Interval Estimation under Byzantine Attacks", at the University of Adelaide, chaired by <a href="https://researchers.adelaide.edu.au/profile/bing.yan"> Dr. Bing Yan</a>.
-- *2026.06* "An Improved APF Method for UAV Formation Control in Unforeseen Dynamic Obstacle Environments", at the session of best student paper nominees, 15th Asian Control Conference (ASCC), Bali, Indonesia </a>.
+- *2026.06* "An Improved APF Method for UAV Formation Control in Unforeseen Dynamic Obstacle Environments", at the session of best student paper nominees, 15th Asian Control Conference (ASCC), Bali, Indonesia.